 Focus on even coverage Coverage isn't always about hiding flaws; it's also about evening out your complexion.
 So, instead of going heavy with concealer under the eyes and around any blemishes, concentrate on creating a smooth base with sheer foundation applied all over your face (especially in areas where there's redness).

 This ensures that you won't see blotchy patches when you put foundation with concealer over them later.
 For example, people who have oily skin should avoid creamy products because they often result in an overly shiny appearance.
 On top of that, you want to steer clear of long-wearing formulas because these often result in clogged pores.
 Instead, choose light coverage formulas with matte finishes.

-It can be harmful to apply too much foundation to textured skin.
+It can be harmful to apply too much foundation on face to textured skin.
 Apply Faces Canada foundation or concealer thinly, layering the product only where coverage is needed, and avoid cakey appearances.
 The best way to apply a product is by patting it instead of rubbing or buffing it.

-If you have textured skin and want to improve your makeup skills, it’s important to consider what types of foundation will flatter your skin.
+If you have textured skin and want to improve your makeup skills, it’s important to consider what types of foundation on face will flatter your skin.
 Many women with acne-prone or textured skin tend to avoid foundation altogether because they think it will only make their skin worse.
 Unfortunately, that’s not always true.